 A rule has implications for federalism under Executive Order 13132, Federalism, if it has a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
-We have analyzed this rule under that Order and have determined that it does not have implications for federalism.
+We have analyzed this rule under that Order and determined that this rule does not have implications for federalism.